rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/horitzontal-pod-autoscaler/_index.md

   ...
   ```

-1. Check that the metrics api is accessible from kubectl.
+1. Check that the metrics API is accessible from kubectl.

   - If you are accessing the cluster directly, enter your Server URL in the kubectl config in the following format: `https://<Kubernetes_URL>:6443`.
   ```